 Waiting For Flight

 "It's a girl," whispered the midwife.
 My mind went sideways.
 A girl?
-No, not possible.
+No, it's not possible.
 I was having a boy.
-I had only picked a boy name Calvin.
-This baby was a boy, I was sure of it, until I took a closer look and then leaned back in wonder.
-"Wow, my boy has a vagina."
+I had only picked a boy name: Calvin.
+I was sure this baby was a boy until I looked closer and leaned back in wonder. " Wow, my boy has a vagina."
+These thoughts flutter through along with a thousand other thoughts that flock and flee a new mother's mind.

 Thirteen years later, my daughter declared what I had somehow known.
 She hangs a flag on her bedroom door to proclaim her truth.
 It's the transgender flag, and on it is written, he, him, his.

 A groove has been created in my mind about a little girl named Rosemary, who is scrappy and artsy and loves frogs and baking and telling jokes, and she is both no longer here and yet not really gone.
 I am watching a caterpillar transform into a butterfly, and I am sad to see the caterpillar go.
 I can't express how dearly I have loved this little caterpillar.
 I want to say, "Wait.
 Go slowly."
-And yet I know you can't stop the sun from rising.
+And yet, I know you can't stop the sun from rising.
 Not when he is staring at me with such hopeful eyes, brimming with one simple question.
-“Do you see me, Mom?
-Do you see me now?”
+"Do you see me, Mom?
+Do you see me now?"

-Of course, I do.
+Of course I do.

 What is this imaginal disc?
 From my poetic mind, I imagine this little disc whispering "imaginings" to the caterpillar soup.
 "Imagine, imagine, imagine…Do not go back to your old ways.
 The bridge is burnt.
 Do not conform to old definitions.
 They are broken.
 Step to the cusp of the unknown.
 Move toward flight.
 Imagine, imagine, imagine flight."